1ts-org/snipe/README.md

 ---------|----------------
 p, ↑     | previous message
 n, ↓     | next message
-Meta–p    | previous message like this one
+{, Meta–p    | previous message like this one
+}, Meta–n    | previous message like this one
+[        | previous "stark" point(best guess as when you scrolled to the bottom and stopped reading) ]        | next "stark" point
+.        | set a "stark" point
-Meta–n    | previous message like this one s        | send a message (see Sending, below) f        | followup (publicly, if applicable) to the current message r        | reply (privately) to the current message
+s        | send a message (see Sending, below) f        | followup (publicly, if applicable) to the current message r        | reply (privately) to the current message